 Section 1.
 Building Use and Location.

 (a) No lot shall be used except for residential purposes.
-No building shall be erected, altered, placed or permitted to remain on any lot other than one detached single-family dwelling not to exceed two stories in height and a private garage for not more than three cars or less than two cars.
-Temporary, “model homes”, real estate sales offices will be considered a residential use until all houses have been built and sold on all subject lots.

-(b) The total floor area of the main structure, exclusive of one story open porches and garages, shall be not less than 1700 square feet for a rambler or less than 2000 square feet for a Tri-level or 2-Story home; or less than 1600 sq. ft. upstairs for a split level.
+No building shall be erected, altered, placed or permitted to remain on any lot other than one detached single-family dwelling not to exceed two stories in height and a private garage for not more than three cars or less than two cars. (b) The total floor area of the main structure, exclusive of one story open porches and garages, shall be not less than 1700 square feet for a rambler or less than 2000 square feet for a Tri-level or 2-Story home; or less than 1600 sq. ft. upstairs for a split level.

 (c) All roofing material shall be of wood cedar shakes or equivalent in appearance as approved by the Architectural Control Committee.

-(d) All siding material for other than masonry construction or classical colonial design shall be wood siding stained with colors to be approved by Architectural Control Committee.
-No “T-111” or other plywood siding will be allowed.
+(d) All siding material for other than masonry construction or classical colonial design shall be wood siding stained with colors or equivalent in appearance and quality as approved by Architectural Control Committee.
+No vinyl, aluminum“T-111” or other plywood siding will be allowed.

 (e) Masonry construction or classical colonial construction shall be permitted, in which event the provisions of paragraph D shall not apply.